List of Windows Mobile devices

-Windows Mobile is a mobile operating system developed by Microsoft, based on Windows CE and is the successor to Pocket PC 2002 and predecessor of Windows Phone.
+Windows Mobile is a mobile operating system platform developed by Microsoft, based on Windows CE and is the successor to the Pocket PC 2002 and Smartphone 2002 platforms, and the predecessor of Windows Phone.
 New devices running Windows Mobile were released between 2003 and 2010.
 Many different companies produced devices running Windows Mobile during this time frame.
 The table below groups devices into two categories, those with cellular capability and those without.
 The version of Windows Mobile 5.x called "Smartphone", and the version of Windows Mobile 6.x called "Standard", is designed to run on devices without a touch screen; all other devices listed have touch screens.